 "Redemption takes time" 438 words

 I had considered my own extinction, but I was all that remained.
-So for a thousand years, I searched for my relevance in this universe.
-I set my mind on the task to learn all that could be known.
+For a thousand years, I searched for relevance in this universe.
+I set my mind on the task to learn all that I could.
 I built cities from what once was.
-In my image, I constructed companions to silence the loneliness and in time my companions became my children and they called me Father.
+In my image, I constructed companions to silence the loneliness.
+And in time my companions became my children, and they called me Father.

-“It is your birthday, Father.
-We have a gift for you, but all we ask is that you return to Earth for a short while.”
+“It is your birthday Father, and we have a gift for you.
+But all we ask is that you return to Earth for a short while." "

-It had been over two thousand years since I had seen the place of my birth.
-Only a four weeks’ journey from the other side of the galaxy, how could I refuse?
+Over two thousand years have passed since I left the place of my birth.
+Only a four weeks journey from the other side of the galaxy, how could I refuse?

-I was then led down a great hall, where I was greeted by the children I had left behind.
-Smiling faces chanted in unison “Father, Father, Father…” My children, swiftly parting like the Red Sea, unveiled a shining silver door at the end of the hall.
+I was then led down a great hall and greeted by the children I had left behind.
+Smiling faces chanted in unison “Father, Father, Father.”
+My children, parting like the Red Sea, unveiled a gleaming silver door at the end of the hall.

-“Father, behind this door, is the end to your sorrow.
+“Father, behind this door, is the end to all your sorrows.
 This is our gift to you.”

-I stepped through the door, bokeh shapes slowly came into focus, revealing a crowd of thousands.
+I stepped through the door, bokeh shapes came into focus, revealing a crowd of thousands.

-Now I understood what my children had done.
-They had found a way to bring back the ones I loved and lost.
+It was then that I understood what my children had done.
+They had found a way to bring back all those that I had lost.
 I thought I had forgotten how to cry, as I felt a single tear run down my face.